kypexfly/kypexfly/README.md

 * 🌱 Learning Java Spring Boot
 * 🤖 Interested in AI and LLMs
-* 👷 Looking for a job as developer
 * ⚙️ Working on projects

 ### 🌐 Connect with Me